RockySong/micropython-rocky/README.md

 Note
 ------------

-Original MobileFaceNet wants 112x112 RGB, we use 64x64 instead, model is ~97.4% for LFW test, inference time is 295ms on 600MHz i.MX RT1062.
+Original MobileFaceNet wants 112x112 RGB, we use 64x64 instead, model is ~97.4% for LFW test (sorry my laptop has a weak GPU that can't afford full training set), inference time is 295ms on 600MHz i.MX RT1062.
+Orignal MobileFaceNet should reaches 99%+ accuracy for LFW test with sufficient training.

 Contributing
 ------------